 - You can take the medication with a meal or a glass of milk unless instructed differently by your doctor.

-- Generally, Hydroxychloroquine is prescribed daily for patients with lupus or arthritis.
-Meanwhile, it is prescribed one dose per week for treating malaria.
-Thus if you need Hydroxychloroquine, buy online uk after a consultation with your doctor.
+- Generally, Hydroxychloroquine is prescribed to patients with lupus or arthritis.
+Meanwhile, it is prescribed one dose per week to treat malaria.
+Thus if you need Hydroxychloroquine, buy it online UK after a consultation with your doctor.

 Dosing information (Usual dose- may vary among individuals)